Patrick Gerritsen: Twente

-Gerritsen moved to the youth academy of FC Twente after being scouted at his local youth club DSVD Deurningen.
+Gerritsen moved to the youth academy of FC Twente after being scouted at his hometown youth club DSVD Deurningen.
 He made his professional debut for Twente on 2 October 2005 as a 90th-minute substitute for Sharbel Touma in an away match against local rivals Heracles Almelo, which his club won 0–4.
 He scored his first senior goal in his third appearance of the season – which also proved to be the decisive goal – in a 1–0 home win over Sparta Rotterdam on 30 November 2005.
 After having been subbed in for Touma in the 73rd minute, Gerritsen headed home the winner in injury time on a cross from Kennedy Bakircioglu.
 On 17 December, he scored his second goal for Twente in a 3–1 away loss to Heerenveen, in what was also his first ever start for the team.
 Gerritsen eventually made 24 appearances in his first season, of which nineteen were starts, and he scored six goals.
 The season finished in 7th place for Twente, as they could still qualify for European football through the UEFA Intertoto Cup.

 On 15 July 2006, Gerritsen made his European debut as a starter in a 1–0 loss in the Intertoto Cup to Swedish club Kalmar FF.
 In the second leg, however, Twente turned around the tie and beat Kalmar 3–1 at home, thereby qualifying for the UEFA Cup.
 Gerritsen also made a start in the second leg, as midfielder Touma scored a hat-trick.
 In the league, Gerritsen saw a decrease in playing time under new head coach Fred Rutten, as he preferred to play Blaise Nkufo as the sole striker.
 In a match on 25 September 2006 between Jong FC Twente against Jong SC Heerenveen, Gerritsen suffered a double fracture in his leg and was therefore sidelined for almost eight months.
 He made his comeback during the play-offs at the end of the 2006–07 season, coming on as a late substitute for Otman Bakkal in a 2–0 loss to AZ.

 In preparation for the following season, he broke his leg again, leaving him out until the winter break.
 Gerritsen returned to the first team in March 2008.

 On 13 August 2008, he made his debut in the UEFA Champions League, coming on as a substitute in the 90th minute for Marko Arnautović in a 0–2 home loss to Arsenal.
 However, he was usually a reserve behind fellow strikers Nkufo, Arnautović and Kenneth Perez under new head coach Steve McClaren and mainly played for the second team, Jong Twente.
 He was on trial at English club Preston North End in December 2008, without this amounting to a permanent move.
 At that point, his last match in the Eredivisie had been more than two years earlier.
 On 25 April 2009, Gerritsen made his return to the Eredivisie in a match between Twente and Heerenveen.